AmeyVijeesh/Tkinter-Restaurant/README.md

 - Add to Cart
 - Shipping Address and Billing Address
 - 25 American Items
-- 3 diffrent types of delivery available
+- 3 different types of delivery available
 - And many more!

 # Program

-Now, comming to the Code of the program:
+Now, coming to the Code of the program:

 # Packages needed: